mjjstockman/ecomm/README.md

 ## Product Detail
 An image of the product is shown as well as it's name, long description, price and category link.
 The user can select their specified quantity by using their keyboard or the plus and minus icons either side of the input.
 They cannot enter an input of less than 1 or more then 9.

-A primary button back to the menu and a CTA add to cart button is shown below the qunatity input.
+A primary button back to the menu and a CTA "Add to Cart" button is shown below the qunatity input.

 [Back to top ⇧](#Get-Wurst)
 ## Events
 The events page has a short introductionary paragraph.
-A selection of events Get Wurst has catered for are shown with an image, a name and the date in
-Month / Year format.
+A selection of events Get Wurst has catered for are shown with an image, a name and the date in Month / Year format.
 The image and name are links to the event.
 When the image is hovered the name link is displayed as hovered.

 [Back to top ⇧](#Get-Wurst)
 ## Cart
 If the current user does not have any items in their cart they are shown a message that their cart is empty and a CTA button back to the menu.

 A user with items in their cart is shown an image of the item, it's name and price.
-They can use a quantity input to adjust the quantity, or use a remove link to remove all items from the cart.
+They can use a quantity input to adjust the quantity (no more than 9, no less then 1), or use a remove link to remove all items from the cart.
 The cart total in shown and a primary button back to the menu and a CTA button to the checkout.
 The checkout button has the text "Secure Checkout" and an icon of a padlock to help install user confidence.

 [Back to top ⇧](#Get-Wurst)

 ## Checkout
 The checkout shows an order summary and a form to fill in payment details.
+The form will be pre-filled if the logged in user has previously chosen to have their information saved.

 There is a primary button to adjust the cart and a CTA button to complete order.
 The "Complete Order" button includes an icon of a padlock for reasons discussed previously.

 When a site user is logged in they can choose to have their details saved by checking a checkbox.

 Red warning text and an explanation icon informs the user how much they are about to be charged.

+The form can't be sent with invalid information and the user is informed where the error is.

 [Back to top ⇧](#Get-Wurst)

 ## Checkout Success
 The checkout success page shows the user the email confirmation has been sent to their email.

-A primary "Back to Home Page" is displayed beneath.
+A primary "Back to Home Page" button is displayed beneath.

 [Back to top ⇧](#Get-Wurst)